denche2005/Airbnb-Price-Predictor/README.md

 1. Open the app in your browser.
 2. Go to the **Predictor** page.
 3. Choose:
-   - **Paste URL**: pega un link de Airbnb (por ejemplo, `.com`, `.es`, etc.) y el sistema:
+   - **Paste URL**: paste an Airbnb link (por ejemplo, `.com`, `.es`, etc.) and the system will:
-     - Usa Playwright para scrapear detalles básicos.
+     - Use Playwright to scrape basic details.
-     - Predice el precio nocturno en la **moneda local**.
+     - Predict the nightly rate in the local currency.
-   - **Manual input**: rellena ciudad, habitaciones, reviews, amenities, etc.
+   - Manual input: fill in city, number of rooms, reviews, amenities, etc.
-4. Revisa:
+4. Review:
-   - Precio estimado
+   - Estimated price
-   - Rango de confianza
+   - Confidence range
-   - Variables más importantes para ese caso.
+   - Most important variables for this case.

 ---